Flooded New England communities shift to recovery, shoveling out tons of mud and debris

 Atmospheric scientists say destructive flooding events happen more frequently as storms form in a warmer atmosphere, and the planet's rising temperatures will only make it worse.

+This flooding was catastrophic for Bear Pond Books, a 50-year-old store in Montpelier, said co-owner Claire Benedict.
+Water about 3 1/2 feet deep ruined many books and fixtures.
+Staffers and volunteers piled waterlogged books outside the back and front doors on Wednesday.

+“The floor was completely covered with soaked books this morning,” she said as they tried to clear the mud.
+“It’s a big old mess.”

-In Ludlow, a central Vermont town of 1,500, residents focused Wednesday on reopening roadways, checking on isolated homeowners and cleaning out mud and debris from water-logged businesses.
+In Ludlow, a central Vermont town of 1,500, residents focused on reopening roadways, checking on isolated homeowners and cleaning out mud and debris.

 “We sustained catastrophic damage.
 We just really took the brunt of the storm,” Ludlow Municipal Manager Brendan McNamara said.

-The town's water treatment plant was out of commission, the main supermarket and roadway through town remained closed, and McNamara couldn’t begin to estimate how many houses had been damaged.
-Scores of businesses were damaged, and the town’s Little League field and a new skate park were destroyed.
+The town's water treatment plant was out of commission, the main supermarket and roadway through town remained closed, and McNamara couldn’t begin to estimate how many houses and businesses were damaged.
+The town’s Little League field and a new skate park were destroyed.

 “Thankfully we got through it with no loss of life,” McNamara said.
 “Ludlow will be fine.
 People are coming together and taking care of each other."